How to Optimize Audio for Your Videos

 While many businesses use music services like Pandora Business to create an inviting atmosphere at their brick-and-mortar locations, the same licenses used for a physical business location do not typically carry over to online media.

 Purchasing licenses to use specific songs in your videos can be expensive and using copyrighted content without permission can result in fines or legal action against your business.

 Most video hosting platforms, including Mindbody, prohibit the use of unlicensed, copyrighted media.
 Therefore, any music that you add to your videos needs to either be original content you own or licensed songs that you've paid for.

 While it’s possible to add authorized music to your pre-recorded videos and live streams, there are challenges in balancing your music and any talking.
 Even when you feel that you’ve struck a perfect balance between your music and narration, there’s the unknown factor of your clients’ listening environment.

 By including both music and narration in your video services, your clients will only be able to adjust the overall volume of your content instead of just the music or the narration.
 This can lead to clients having difficulty following your instruction.

 The simplest solution

-With all this in mind, the best way to approach music is often to not include it at all, and instead encourage your clients to play their own music at home (some fitness instructors even send a link to a playlist before starting their live streams).
+With all this in mind, the best way to approach music is often to not include it at all, and instead encourage your clients to play their own music at home.
 This solution provides a number of benefits: you won’t have to worry about competing audio sources in your video, your clients will be able to work out to their favorite music (and adjust volumes to their taste), and you’ll save money by avoiding costly licensing fees.